vingilot66/CovidAppPrototype-HCIAssignment2/README.md

 I worked off of my base application that I created for my assignment 1 with tweaks that made it more user friendly.

-Some of these changes were:
+Some of my key changes were:

 #### 1. Ability to See Region Rules
 No other application that I have found has the abilities to show what regulations are put in a certian